This course includes all 10 modules of this course series and covers the following topics:

 2. Describe accountability to external systems.

-3. Become familiar with additional considerations surrounding accountability.
+3. Describe additional considerations surrounding accountability.

 Module Eight